5 from 36 votes

 • Yield: You will be able to serve roughly 8-10 guests with this appetizer.

-Let me see those pumpkin cheese ball pictures!
+Let me see those cheese ball pictures!
 Show off your creations on Instagram 📸 and tag me in your pictures (@lambertslately).
 You can also rate and review ⭐️ this recipe in the comments!

 pumpkin cheese ball on a plate surrounded by crackers.